-Looking into the future, there are still full of uncertainties in the world and Hong Kong.
-COVID-19 pandemic, interactions in international politics and regional wars bring influence that shocks the world.
-The Group is now in face of not only the rising globe inflation and the extreme fluctuating international exchange rates, but also the pandemic situations that still being serious in many countries, giving huge impacts on global supply chain, industrial production of foods and commodities, and shipping industry, which greatly increase the risk for retailers on shortage of products and great and sharp increase in cost.
-The management expects that the retail business will face more unknown challenges.
-759 STORE will make good use of its supplier network that has been established for years and covers more than 60 countries and regions around the world, to well diversify the impact brought by product supply problem at single region.
+Though COVID-19 is receding, there are still full of many uncertainties in the globe and even in Hong Kong.
+Both international politics and regional wars bring stunning influences to the world.
+The rising global inflation and the extreme fluctuation in international currency exchange rates increase the difficulty for the Group to run as importer and retailer, where the management expects that retail business will face much more unknown challenges.
+759 STORE will make good use of its supplier network that has been established for years, which spreads across more than 60 countries and regions around the world, to well diversify the impact brought by product supply problem in a single region.